Thiomersal

-Thiomersal (INN), or thimerosal (USAN, JAN), is an organomercury compound.
+Thiomersal (INN), or thimerosal (USAN, JAN), also sold under the name merthiolate, is an organomercury compound.
 It is a well-established antiseptic and antifungal agent.

-The pharmaceutical corporation Eli Lilly and Company gave thiomersal the trade name Merthiolate.
 It has been used as a preservative in vaccines, immunoglobulin preparations, skin test antigens, antivenins, ophthalmic and nasal products, and tattoo inks.
-In spite of the scientific consensus that fears about its safety are unsubstantiated, its use as a vaccine preservative has been called into question by anti-vaccination groups.
-Due to this public pressure the substance was phased out of routine childhood vaccines in the United States, the European Union, and a few other countries in response to popular fears.
-It remains in use as a preservative for annual flu vaccines.
+Despite the scientific consensus that fears about its safety are unsubstantiated, its use as a vaccine preservative has been exploited by anti-vaccination groups.

 History

-Morris Kharasch, a chemist then at the University of Maryland filed a patent application for thiomersal in 1927; Eli Lilly later marketed the compound under the trade name Merthiolate.
+Morris Kharasch, a chemist then at the University of Maryland, filed a patent application for thiomersal in 1927; Eli Lilly later marketed the compound under the trade name Merthiolate.
 In vitro tests conducted by Lilly investigators H. M. Powell and W. A. Jamieson found that it was forty to fifty times as effective as phenol against Staphylococcus aureus.
 It was used to kill bacteria and prevent contamination in antiseptic ointments, creams, jellies, and sprays used by consumers and in hospitals, including nasal sprays, eye drops, contact lens solutions, immunoglobulins, and vaccines.
 Thiomersal was used as a preservative (bactericide) so that multidose vials of vaccines could be used instead of single-dose vials, which are more expensive.
 By 1938, Lilly's assistant director of research listed thiomersal as one of the five most important drugs ever developed by the company.

+Synthesis

+One of the earliest synthetic methods was a reaction between ethylmercury chloride and thiosalicylic acid in alkaline solution, with subsequent acidification.
+Various minor modifications of this are possible, but the modern synthesis is essentially the same.